yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2020/index.md

     "./SSBU-fixed.mp4"
   >}}

 As mentioned in [July's progress report](https://yuzu-emu.org/entry/yuzu-progress-report-jul-2020/), [toastUnlimited](https://github.com/lat9nq) continued to work in solving crashes only experienced with recent Nvidia Vulkan drivers in Linux.
-Thanks to work done by DXVK, the [current implementation aims to be more global](https://github.com/yuzu-emu/yuzu/pull/4724), hopefully finally solving this problem for good.
+Thanks to work done by DXVK, the [current implementation aims to be global](https://github.com/yuzu-emu/yuzu/pull/4724), and so far we haven't got any report on getting the issue or any sort of regression.
+Please feel free to contact us if you are still affected by this issue.

 ## Future projects